 12.16.09 I Love Shorty

 Inspired by Deborah Madison's Ginger Oat Shorties, my version is made with whole wheat pastry flour, dark muscovado sugar and also incorporates fresh ginger, cardamom and freshly ground pepper for a wonderful kick.
 The oats and crystallized ginger give them a pleasingly rough texture and the butter adds a smooth richness.
-If you're going to make cookies this holiday season, try these and your friends will be eternally grateful.
+In truth, you can make these using almost any flour or combinations thereof, incuding white, gluten-free, buckwheat, etc. If you're going to make cookies this holiday season, try these and your friends will be eternally grateful.
 (As will your colon.)

 - — 3/4 cup rolled oats